 Which Rolex Should You Choose?

-Choose the GMT-Master II if:
+Choose the GMT-Master II — Best for Frequent International Travel

 Final Thoughts on Rolex GMT-Master II vs Submariner